 Police watchdog investigates death of man in Birmingham

-The police watchdog is to investigate the death of a 29-year-old man after "dealings" with West Midlands Police.
+The police watchdog is to investigate the death of a 29-year-old man who had "contact" with West Midlands Police.

-Kingsley Burrell Brown was detained under the Mental Health Act last Sunday after officers attended an incident on Icknield Port Road, Birmingham.
+Kingsley Burrell was detained under the Mental Health Act on 27 March after officers attended an incident on Iknield Port Road, Birmingham.

-He was admitted to a unit in the city and later moved to a hospital where he died on Thursday, police said.
+He was admitted to a unit in the city and later moved to a hospital where he died on 31 March.

-The Independent Police Complaints Commission (IPCC) said post-mortem test results may be known early next week.
+The Independent Police Complaints Commission (IPCC) said a post-mortem examination had been conducted.